james-d-pickering/tex_stripper/README.md

 - `-o OUTPUT_FILE` - where `tex_stripper` should write the output (created if not present).

 Optional arguments are:
 - `-f FILE` - this allows you to specify a file containing lines of TeX that will be placed before and after each stripped environment in the final document, and at the start and end of the document.
-This file must conform to the example given (four blocks of TeX separated by comments).
+This file must conform to the example given (four blocks of TeX separated by comments starting with '%#' (hash to allow the TeX blocks to contain comments)).
 - `--boxes-ignore ENVIRONMENTS` - this allows you specify a list of environments to **not** strip from your input .text file.

 For example, you might want to create a beamer presentation `presentation.tex` containing environments from a large document `document.tex`, but excluding equations, itemizes, and enumerates.
 You can place the boilerplate TeX that comes at the start and end of your presentation file in an input file `strip_input.txt` and pass it using the -f flag.
 Similarly, you can add boilerplate TeX that surrounds each extracted figure environment with a beamer frame environment to the same file so that running `tex_stripper` produces a production-ready beamer presentation in one hit.
 You would then run: